-And while savings rates are extremely low, credit unions can sometimes beat High St rates.
+And while savings rates are extremely low, credit unions can sometimes beat high street rates.
 This Q&A guide tells you how to find a union near you, how safe they are and when to use one.

-Credit unions are small non-profit financial organisations set up by members with something in common to benefit their community.
+a.Traditionally, credit unions have been small, non-profit financial organisations set up by members with something in common to benefit their community.

 That common factor may be living in the same town, working in the same industry (eg, the Police Credit Union) or belonging to a particular trade union.